-In connection with the IPO, NFE contributed the net proceeds from the IPO to NFI in exchange for NFI LLC Units, and NFE became the managing member of NFI.
+In connection with the IPO, NFE LLC contributed the net proceeds from the IPO to NFI in exchange for NFI LLC Units, and NFE LLC became the managing member of NFI.
 NFI is a limited liability company that is treated as a partnership for U.S. federal income tax purposes and for most applicable state and local income tax purposes.
 As a partnership, NFI is not subject to U.S. federal and certain state and local income taxes.
-Any taxable income or loss generated by NFI is passed through to and included in the taxable income or loss of its members, including NFE, on a pro rata basis, subject to applicable tax regulations.
+Any taxable income or loss generated by NFI is passed through to and included in the taxable income or loss of its members, on a pro rata basis, subject to applicable tax regulations.
 NFE is subject to U.S. federal income taxes, in addition to state and local income taxes, with respect to its allocable share of any taxable income or loss of NFI.
-Additionally, NFI and its subsidiaries are subject to income taxes in the various non-U.S. jurisdictions in which they operate.
+Additionally, NFI and its subsidiaries are subject to income taxes in the various foreign jurisdictions in which they operate.

 In connection with the IPO, NFE recorded a deferred tax asset of \$42,783 related to the difference between its tax basis in its investment in NFI and NFE's share of the financial statement carrying amount of the net assets of NFI.
 The deferred tax asset was recorded to equity and is fully offset by a valuation allowance also recorded to equity.
-The effective tax rate for the three months ended March 31, 2020 was 0.01%, compared to (0.41)% for the three months ended March 31, 2019.
-The total tax expense / (benefit) for the three months ended March 31, 2020 was \$(4), compared to \$246 for the three months ended March 31, 2019.